Mapping Scientific Literature with Large Language Models and Topic Modeling

-The adjacency matrix is visualized as a normalized heatmap in \hyperref[fig:matrix]{Fig. \ref{fig:matrix}}.
-Each row shows a topic’s full-text distribution, scaled from 0 to 100\%, with color intensity indicating the relative proportion.
-Connections below 1\% were omitted to highlight the matrix’s inherent sparsity (e.g., Bioinspired Robotics having little representation in Water Purification, and vice versa).
-The diagonal represents strong topic self-alignment ($u_{ik}=y_i$), where a segment’s topic matches its parent abstract topic.
-Nanoparticle Technology and Soft Robotics were notable exceptions, slightly deviating from this trend.

-Off-diagonal concentrations reveal asymmetric co-dependence between topics ($u_{ik} \neq y_i$), indicating significant cross-topic connections in PNAS Engineering.
-For instance, while only 1.9\% of Material Science (topic 6) segments were co-classified as Catalysis and Energy (topic 3), 18.1\% of segments from Catalysis and Energy were co-classified as Material Science.
-This asymmetry suggests that while Material Science research is often self-contained, it is a foundational discipline for other fields (as indicated by the highly contrastive column colors relative to the row colors).
+The adjacency matrix is visualized as a normalized heatmap in \hyperref[fig:matrix]{Fig. \ref{fig:matrix}}, where rows represent a topic's full-text distribution scaled from 0 to 100\%.
+Connections below 1\% were omitted to highlight some inherent sparsity (e.g., Bioinspired Robotics having little representation in Water Purification, and vice versa).
+The diagonal represents strong topic self-alignment ($u_{ik}=y_i$), while off-diagonal concentrations reveal cross-topic relationships.
+Nanoparticle Technology (Topic 02) and Soft Robotics (Topic 10) were notable exceptions, slightly deviating from this trend.
+These off-diagonal patterns also reveal asymmetric dependencies between topics.
+For example, while only 1.9\% of Material Science (Topic 06) segments were co-classified as Catalysis and Energy (Topic 03), 18.1\% of segments from Catalysis and Energy were co-classified as Material Science, suggesting that Material Science often serves as a supporting discipline for other domains.

-\hyperref[fig:matrix]{Fig. \ref{fig:matrix}} also orders topics by descending lift values (\hyperref[tab:duality]{Table \ref{tab:duality}}) to compare LLM-derived classifications with known dual-classification indicators.
-A clear pattern emerged: segments from “Very High” lift abstracts (e.g., Synthetic Biology) frequently mapped to other “Very High” lift life science topics.
-A similar pattern emerges at the other end of the spectrum, where segments from engineering-dominant topics with “Very Low” lift values, such as Material Science or Fluid Dynamics, tend to remain within other engineering-oriented topics.
+Finally, topics are ordered by descending lift values (\hyperref[tab:duality]{Table \ref{tab:duality}}) to compare LLM-derived classifications with known dual-classification indicators.
+Topics with “Very High” lift values (e.g., Synthetic Biology) frequently connect with other life-science themes, while engineering-dominant topics with “Very Low” lift values (e.g., Material Science and Fluid Dynamics) largely connect with each other.
 In contrast, the “High” and “Low” lift groups, containing more mixed-domain topics like Bioinspired Robots, exhibit a bridging behavior.
-Their full-text segments often connected biologically oriented abstracts to engineering methods.
-These cross-disciplinary patterns were uncovered by GPT-4o mini without prior knowledge of the journal’s dual-classification system.
-By relying solely on linguistic cues, the two-phase classification approach replicated much of the latent topical structure of PNAS engineering research.
-This result suggests that LLMs can directly infer domain relationships and disciplinary bridges from content, offering a data-driven alternative to manual classification systems.
+Their full-text segments often connect biologically oriented abstracts to engineering methods.